-At its meeting on 13th February 2018 DESC agreed to produce additional EUC demand models to represent i) meter points in Band 1 (0-73.2 MWh pa) which are categorised as non-domestic, ii) meter points in Band 1 which use pre-payment meters, iii) meter points in Band 2 (73.2-293 MWh pa) which are categorised as domestic and iv) meter points in Band 2 which use pre-payment meters.

-These additional EUCs will only be possible if we can source daily demand data from third parties (ideally for the three year period of 1st April 2015 to 31st March 2018 to enable model smoothing).
+At its meeting on 13th February 2018 DESC agreed to produce additional EUC demand models to represent i) meter points in Band 1 (0-73.2 MWh pa) which are categorised as non-domestic, ii) meter points in Band 1 which use pre-payment meters, iii) meter points in Band 2 (73.2-293 MWh pa) which are categorised as domestic.
+Due to the low number of prepayment customers in Band 2, it was decided that insufficient data would be available to derive a demand model for this customer group.
+This approach will be followed this year but will only be possible if we can source daily demand data from third parties.